 - These findings have been extensively analysed (e.g. by Stamford, 2001a, 2001b; Ma, 2002) and interpretations vary from…

 You can add adverbs to your reporting verbs if appropriate.
-These also need to accurately reflect the original material — for example, you would need to be sure that the findings in the above quote had been ‘extensively’ analysed.
+These also need to accurately reflect the original material.
+In the above example, you would need to be sure that the findings had been ‘extensively’ analysed.

 The passive from is often used when citing several authors to back up a single point.
 The example above uses two works by Stamford and one by Ma.

 You can also cite an author without using a reporting verb by restating the author’s point or using the phrase ‘according to’.
 For example:

 - Study skills are increasingly used by Higher Education institutions (Malley, 1998, p.28)

 - According to Malley (1998, p.28), study skills are increasingly used by Higher Education institutions.